 To Recline or Not to Recline?

 On the one hand, why wouldn’t you want to?
 On the other hand, maybe a sectional with oversized seat cushions and a chaise lounge you can just lie across is more your style.
-For the fans of the recliner, some sectional couches offer recliner features on select or all sections.
+For the fans of the recliner, some sectional couches offer reclining features on select models.
 You can also find them either electronically powered or manual, and some of the latest styles come with cup holders, USB chargers and other built-in elements for even more convenience.